 Queen Elizabeth Class Aircraft Carriers

 As well as the F-35B Lightning IIs operating from RAF Marham, they will also operate from the two new Royal Navy Queen Elizabeth Class Aircraft Carriers.
-HMS Queen Elizabeth has completed her sea trials, as well as successful helicopter trials, earlier this year, and will go on to have F-35B Lightning II trials when she visits the USA later this year.
+HMS Queen Elizabeth has completed her sea trials, as well as successful helicopter trials for the Merlin and Chinook helicopters, earlier this year, and will go on to have F-35B Lightning II trials when she visits the USA later this year.
 More information about the Queen Elizabeth Class Aircraft Carriers can be found here.

 Initial operational capability for the F-35B is scheduled to be declared in December 2018 for land-based operations and the Lightning II is also to be progressively cleared for use from the Royal Navy's two aircraft carriers by late 2020.